shivannis/xandr-docs-public/xandr-docs/invest/assign-creatives-to-a-split.md

 ---
 title: Microsoft Invest - Assign Creatives to a Split
-description: Learn to Assign specific creatives to a split in this page. ms.date: 10/28/2023
+description: Learn to assign specific creatives to a split in this page. ms.date: 10/28/2023
 ---